Do employees have a legal right to time off on a bank holiday or any extra bank holidays?

 Why should employees be given the day off if they are not entitled to it?

 Employers considering not allowing the extra day as a holiday should bear in mind the risk of lowering employee morale as most will assume they are entitled to the day off.
 This is a real dilemma as low morale can have a devastating effect on productivity, particularly in a small business.
 As all employers will be aware, the effects of low morale last much longer than a day.
 Therefore many employers might reluctantly accept that it is better to give employees the extra day off and absorb the financial and organisational implications rather than lower morale in the medium to long-term.

 What if employee’s call in sick to get the day off?

 Those employees who are required to work on the Jubilee bank holiday may be encouraged to phone in sick to get the day off, especially if they are not entitled to any enhanced remuneration for working that day.
 This may cause additional problems, at short notice, for employers who may already be operating with less staff.

 To help guard against this, employers should ensure that they have a clear, well publicised, absence policy in place and remind employees that any unauthorised absences will be dealt with as a disciplinary matter.

-I hope that the above has given some guidance as to how to prepare for the extra bank holiday.
+We hope that the above has given some guidance as to how to prepare for the extra Jubilee bank holiday.